Parthasarathy Sharma. Photo courtesy: H Natarajan.

 His four-year stint at the National Cricket Academy [NCA] saw him mentor the likes of Robin Uthappa, Piyush Chawla, Amit Mishra, and Suresh Raina.
 In 2009 he replaced Manoj Prabhakar as the coach of the Rajasthan side.

-Parthasarathy Sharma passed away on October 20, 2010 at an age of 62 years 288 days when his condition deteriorated in the ICU.
+Parthasarathy Sharma passed away on October 20, 2010 just short of his 63rd birthday when his condition deteriorated in the ICU.
 He was survived by his wife and son.

 (Abhishek Mukherjee is a cricket historian and Senior Cricket Writer at CricketCountry.
 He generally looks upon life as a journey involving two components – cricket and literature – though not as disjoint elements.
 A passionate follower of the history of the sport with an insatiable appetite for trivia and anecdotes, he has also a steady love affair with the incredible assortment of numbers that cricket has to offer.
 He also thinks he can bowl decent leg-breaks in street cricket, and blogs at http://ovshake.blogspot.in.
 He can be followed on Twitter at http://www.twitter.com/ovshake42)